Who is an Executor?

 1. Submit the will in court

 The first duty of the executor is to locate and understand the last will of the deceased person.
 They then need to submit the will to probate court to legally begin the process of opening up the estate that needs to be distributed.
-The process also involves deciding whether or not to sell the estate or securities owned by the person.
+The process also involves deciding whether to sell the estate or securities owned by the person.

 2. Identify the assets and pay the liabilities